-Education is an essential part of an child’s life.
-It shapes their future, and help them excel in studies.
+Education is an essential part of a child’s life.
+It shapes their future and helps them excel in their studies.
 Therefore, It’s important for them to have sharp concentration skills.

 Practicing meditation regularly can help children with many physical and mental health benefits.
 Some studies have further indicated that practices like mindfulness and meditation are also helpful for kids with ADHD.

 There are many types of meditation one can practice, such as Mindfulness meditation, Transcendental Meditation (TM), love-kindness meditation (metta), walking meditation, and many more.

 I spend most of my time practicing mindfulness meditation, but sometimes I practice other techniques.
 All meditation practices are helpful, and it’s up to your personal preference as to which one you choose to practice.

 Some of the benefits of meditation in children are listed below.

 Meditation Increases the Fluid Intelligence

 There are two types of intelligence; crystallized (cerebral) intelligence and fluid intelligence.

 Crystallized intelligence uses all the information already stored in our minds through reading, watching television, listening to podcasts, seminars, and reading informative blogs such as this one.